Flow and Solidification Modeling

 Non Destructive Examination

 FS Precision is a certified Level II facility for fluorescent dye penetrant inspection (FPI) and offers in-line, real time digital x-ray inspection for all your casting needs.
-We can accommodate any level and sensitivity of FPI, radiography, and other inspections in accordance with aerospace and military specifications.
+We can accommodate any level and sensitivity of FPI, radiography, and other inspections in accordance with aerospace specifications.

 Coordinate measuring and White light inspection systems compliment a variety of standard and custom inspection techniques are in place for automated inspection and data collection.